 • Applicant agrees that the image furnished may be retained for file, reference and archival purposes, and will be viewed partially or in its entirety during review of the grant application.

-• Must be established for seven years or more as a 501C3 non-profit arts organization.
+• Must be established for five or more years as a 501C3 non-profit arts organization.

 • Receives and is responsible for the grant funds on behalf of grant recipient.